Plantar fasciitis

 • Achilles tendonitis.

-• Flexor hallucis longus tendonitis.
+• Flexor longus tendonitis.

 • Plantar fibromatosis.